 Disclosing Party means the party disclosing Confidential Information to the Receiving Party.

-Fee or Fees means those fees due and payable by you for the Services, as set out on the Site and includes the Plan Fee and the Per Connected File Fee, and can be changed at any time with a minimum 30 days notice.
+Fee or Fees means those fees due and payable by you for the Services, as set out on the Site and includes the Workflow Plan Fee and the Per Connected Client Plan Fee.

 Feedback means any idea, suggestion, recommendation or request by you or any of your Personnel or Authorised Users, your customers, whether made verbally, in writing, directly or indirectly, in connection with the Services.